Shyamala Gopalan Harris: Personal life

 In the fall of 1962, at a meeting of the Afro-American Association—a students' group at Berkeley whose members would go on to give structure to the discipline of Black studies, propose the holiday of Kwanzaa, and help establish the Black Panther Party—Shyamala met a graduate student in economics from Jamaica, Donald J. Harris, who was that day's speaker.
 According to Donald Harris, who is later an emeritus professor of economics at Stanford University, "We talked then, continued to talk at a subsequent meeting, and at another, and another."
 In 1963, they were married without following the convention of introducing Harris to Shyamala's parents beforehand or having the ceremony in her hometown.
 In the later 1960s, Donald and Shyamala took their daughters, Kamala, then four or five years old, and Maya, two years younger, to newly independent Zambia, where Shyamala's father, P. V. Gopalan, was on an advisory assignment.
 After Shyamala and Donald divorced in the early 1970s, she took her daughters to India several times to visit her parents in Chennai, where they had retired.

 The children also visited their father's family in Jamaica during their childhood.

-Wanda Kagan, one of Kamala's high school friends in Montreal, described how after she told Kamala her stepfather was molesting her, Shyamala insisted she move in with them for her final year of high school.
-Kagan said that Shyamala helped her navigate the system to get the support she needed to live independently of her family.

 Death

 Shyamala died of colon cancer in Oakland on February 11, 2009, at age 70.
 She requested that donations be made to the organization Breast Cancer Action.
 Later in 2009, Kamala Harris carried her mother's ashes to Chennai on the southeastern coast of peninsular India and dispersed them in the Indian Ocean waters.

-Shyamala Gopalan’s legacy lives on through her cancer research, social advocacy, and the Shyamala Gopalan Educational Foundation, which advances education, healthcare, sustainability, and community welfare across India.
+Shyamala Gopalan's legacy lives on through her cancer research, social advocacy, and the Shyamala Gopalan Educational Foundation, which advances education, healthcare, sustainability, and community welfare across India.